hdShang/arxiv-daily/docs/cs-LG/2025-05-13/papers/250521507v1-automatic-detection-of-abnormal-clinical-eeg-comparison-of-a-finetun.md

 ---
 layout: default
-title: Automatic detection of abnormal clinical EEG: comparison of a finetuned foundation model with two deep learning models
+title: "Automatic detection of abnormal clinical EEG: comparison of a finetuned foundation model with two deep learning models"
 ---

 # Automatic detection of abnormal clinical EEG: comparison of a finetuned foundation model with two deep learning models